We are open and shipping orders.

 Number of Bolts: 16

-This heavy duty, extra capacity Ford transmission pan fits Mustang and Explorer and similar vehicles with the 5R55N, 5R55S, and 5R55W transmissions.
+This heavy duty, extra capacity Ford transmission pan fits the 5R55N, 5R55S, and 5R55W transmissions found on Mustangs, Explorers, and similar vehicles.
 The pan has holes for drain, fill and two level check holes to allow for a variety of applications.
 Hardware included.

 Picture shows PML pan and a stock pan.
 The difference in overall height is less than a penny.
 Click on image to view larger.